wootzapp/www/privacy.md

 Contact Us

-If you have any questions or suggestions about this Privacy Policy, do not hesitate to contact me at sss [a@] wootzapp.com
+If you have any questions or suggestions about this Privacy Policy, do not hesitate to contact WootzApp at sss [a@] wootzapp.com